 There are a few important requirements for incrementality testing which include; budget, audience size, etc. One of the challenges with incrementality would be ensuring accuracy of testing.
 If you’re working on a number of different ad networks, ensuring that the entirety of that test group is actually served the ads is a challenge, because of course we can’t guarantee 100% that the test group will all be served those ads.

 The key challenge right now in the wake of iOS 14 is working towards an IDFA list solution.
 Audience building traditionally is dependent on device IDs (unique identifiers).
 As we shift towards a privacy centric world AppsFlyer is working on a tool that works on a geo split, so geo based audience building, as opposed to being reliant on uniquely identifying users within that audience.

 If you want to find out more about how improving the mobile customer experience can impact your app marketing campaign or you have any app marketing questions feel free to reach out to the Yodel Mobile Growth Team.
-Additionally you can sign up to our newsletter for exclusive industry updates and app marketing insights.
+Additionally, you can sign up to our newsletter for exclusive industry updates and app marketing insights from the ASO Agency of the Year.
 Want to find out more about optimising your app?
 Make sure to subscribe to our Mastering Mobile Marketing video series.
 Follow us on LinkedIn, chat with us on Twitter @yodelmobile, and join our #AppMarketingUK LinkedIn group.